 Renkon no Sunomono — Lotus root vinegared salad, this dish symbolizes Buddhism.

 Toshi koshi soba — These New Year’s buckwheat noodles can be served in hot soup or chilled with a separate dipping sauce.
 The long noodles symbolize longevity and health.
 Traditionally, these soba noodles were eaten before midnight, but today, many families eat them in the early hours of New Year’s Day before going out to visit a temple.

 A Japanese New Year staple, mochi is a rice cake made from pounded glutinous rice.
-Traditionally, one must eat mochi at the New Year or face a year of bad luck.
+Traditionally, one must eat mochi on New Year's or face a year of bad luck.
 Mochi is a crucial part of the holiday’s preparation and it’s a notoriously stressful process that requires several people working together.
 Mochi making is known as mochi tsuki.
 Though some continue to prepare mochi the traditional way, many now use a mochi-making machine instead, called a mochi tsukiki.

-But kids aren't the only ones receiving gifts on the New Year.
+But kids aren't the only ones receiving gifts for the new year.
 Throughout Japan, friends and family send each other traditional New Year's Day cards.
 Many of the cards are linked to a New Year's Day lottery that gives away electronics, money, and small prizes for the holiday.
-These cards are called nengajo and they’re marked to be delivered on January 1 – no exceptions.
-If you’re in Japan during Oshogatsu, make sure to thank your mail carrier — they’re practically the only ones working on January 1.
+These cards are called nengajo and they’re marked to be delivered on January 1st — no exceptions.
+If you’re in Japan during Oshogatsu, make sure to thank your mail carrier — they’re practically the only ones working on January 1st.